roowahoo/Assignment-2-React/01-dating-app/README.md

 Users are able to view all profiles and filter search results based on age, gender and interests and country.
 Demonstration for combining search queries with 'country' has been ommitted as demonstration has been done on others.

 ### Conversations
 Users are able to connect with other users through their profiles and start a chat with them.
-Chat is limited in that users are required to reload upon sending a message in order to view the updated chat.
+Chat is limited in that users are required to exit and go into conversations again upon sending a message in order to view the updated chat.

 ## Technologies
 [Gitpod](www.gitpod.io) was the coding platform used.